FloorD/ninjanine/tutorial.md

 ####Controlling EVERTHING from the terminal

+The first thing you have to know about the terminal is: you can't (really) break anything, so even though that giant screen can seem terrifying, you'll get to know it (and enjoy working in it!) super fast!
+Don't be scared!
 We have both noticed that using the terminal for EVERYTHING - yes, also when we're just creating a folder to put all are cut cat pictures in - makes you feel really confident with the command line.
 Give it a try!

 ``` mkdir ninjanine ```
 to make directory